-- Optimization: Involves the use of mathematical algorithms to determine the appropriate mix of assets given the current capital market rate assessment and a particular client's risk tolerance. - Quantitative: Measurement, performance evaluation, or valuation of a financial instrument.
-It can be used to predict real-world events such as changes in a share price.
+- Optimization: Involves the use of mathematical algorithms to determine the appropriate mix of assets given the current capital market rate assessment and a particular client's risk tolerance. - Quantitative Analysis: Measurement, performance evaluation, or valuation of a financial instrument.
+These factors can be used to predict real-world events such as changes in a share price.
 In broad terms, quantitative analysis is simply a way of measuring things.
-Examples of quantitative analysis include everything from simple financial ratios such as earnings per share, to something as complicated as discounted cash flow, or option pricing.
-Although quantitative analysis is a powerful tool for evaluating investments, it may not tell a complete story without the help of its opposite-qualitative analysis. - Technical Analysis: A method of evaluating securities by analyzing statistics generated by market activity, such as past prices and volume.
-Technical analysts do not attempt to measure a security's intrinsic value, but instead, use charts and other tools to identify patterns that can suggest future activity.
+Examples of quantitative analysis include everything from simple financial ratios such as earnings per share to something as complicated as discounted cash flow or option pricing.
+Although quantitative analysis is a powerful tool for evaluating investments, it may not tell a complete story without the help of its opposite, qualitative analysis. - Qualitative Analysis: Qualitative analysis uses subjective judgment to analyze a company's value or prospects based on non-quantifiable information, such as management expertise, industry cycles, strength of research and development, and labor relations.
+Qualitative analysis contrasts with quantitative analysis, which focuses on numbers found in reports such as balance sheets.
+The two techniques, however, will often be used together to examine a company's operations and evaluate its potential as an investment opportunity. - Technical Analysis: A method of evaluating securities by analyzing statistics generated by market activity, such as past prices and volume.
+Technical analysts do not attempt to measure a security's intrinsic value but instead use charts and other tools to identify patterns that can suggest future activity.
 The risk associated with technical analysis is that there is no broad consensus among technical traders on the best method of identifying future price movements. - Tactical Asset Allocation: An active management portfolio strategy that rebalances the percentage of assets held in various categories to take advantage of market pricing anomalies or strong market sectors.
-This strategy is designed to allow portfolio managers to create extra value by taking advantage of certain situations in the marketplace.
+This strategy is designed to allow portfolio managers to create extra value by taking advantage of certain marketplace situations.
 It is a moderately active strategy because portfolio managers return to the portfolio's original strategic asset mix when desired short-term profits are achieved.
-The risk associated with tactical asset allocation is that each class has different levels of risk and return, so each will behave differently over time.
-There is no guarantee that moving additional assets into an asset class will grow a portfolio. - Computer Models: Derive the future value of a security based on assumptions of various data categories such as earnings, cash flow, profit margins, sales, and a variety of other company specific metrics.
+The risk associated with tactical asset allocation is that each class has

+- different risk levels and returns, so each will behave differently over time.
+There is no guarantee that moving additional assets into an asset class will grow a portfolio. - Computer Models: Provides the opportunity to derive the future value of a security based on assumptions of various data categories such as earnings, cash flow, profit margins, sales, and a variety of other company-specific metrics.

-The securities held in various portfolios may be held for longer than a year or, in some instances, less than one year.
+The securities held in various portfolios may be held for longer than one year or, in some instances, less than one year.